 For more information on the recycling initiatives at Trusscore, please visit trusscore.com/recycling.

 # # #

 Trusscore is changing how people build buildings and the environmental footprint left behind when they do.
 Trusscore is focusing on R&D and bringing material science to its formulations–making its products functional and beautiful.
 Trusscore Wall&CeilingBoard is changing the way the world builds interior walls with a material that is installed three times faster and is incredibly durable, reusable, and recyclable.
-The company’s marketing and R&D teams are based at the Communitech Hub in Kitchener, with manufacturing plants in Palmerston, Ontario, Calgary, Alberta, and Dayton, Ohio.
+The company’s marketing and R&D teams are based at the Communitech Hub in Kitchener, with manufacturing plants in Palmerston, Ontario, and Calgary, Alberta.
 For more information, visit trusscore.com.

 About Return Polymers

 For 30 years, Return Polymers has been a leader in the development, implementation, and delivery of recycled PVC compound solutions.
 Acquired by The AZEK Company (NYSE: AZEK) in 2020, Return Polymers serves clients in every PVC market segment, helping to eliminate landfill costs and improve sustainability.
 Safety, simplicity, integrity, and partnership are the four tenets forming the backbone of our business.
 Our facilities maintain an unparalleled safety record, a simple approach to sustainability, technical leadership, supply chain excellence, and cost-effectiveness.
 For more information, visit, returnpolymers.com.

 All trademarks appearing herein are the property of their respective owners.